IgniteUI/igniteui-docfx/en/components/spreadsheet_hyperlinks.md

 ## Spreadsheet Hyperlinks

-The `IgxSpreadsheet` control allows display of pre-existing hyperlinks in your Excel workbook as well as insertion of new ones that can link to websites, file directories, and even other worksheets in the workbook.
+The Angular Spreadsheet component allows display of pre-existing hyperlinks in your Excel workbook as well as insertion of new ones that can link to websites, file directories, and even other worksheets in the workbook.

 ### Demo